Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: Abstract

 \section{Abstract}

-We propose a phenomenological model of the Dirac neutrino mass matrix based on the Fridberg-Lee neutrino mass model at a special point.
-In this case, the Fridberg-Lee model reduces to the Democratic mass matrix with the $S_3$ permutation family symmetry.
-The Democratic mass matrix has an experimentally unfavored degenerate mass spectrum on the base of tribimaximal mixing matrix.
-We rescue the model to find a nondegenerate mass spectrum by adding the breaking mass term as preserving the twisted Fridberg-Lee symmetry.
-The tribimaximal mixing matrix can be also realized.
-Exact tribimaximal mixing leads to $\theta_{13}=0$.
-However, the results from Daya Bay and RENO experiments have established a nonzero value for $\theta_{13}$.
-Keeping the leading behavior of $U$ as tribimaximal, we use Broken Democratic neutrino mass model.
-We characterize a perturbation mass matrix which is responsible for a nonzero $\theta_{13}$ along with CP violation, besides the solar neutrino mass splitting has been resulted from it.
-We consider this work in two stages: In the first stage, we obtain the perturbation mass matrix with real components which breaks softly the $\mu-\tau$ symmetry and this leads to a nonzero value for $\theta_{13}$.
-In the second stage, we extend the perturbation mass matrix to a complex symmetric matrix which leads to CP violation.
-Therefore obtain a realistic neutrino mixing matrix with $\theta_{23}=45^\circ$.
-We obtain the solar mass splitting, the ordering of the neutrino masses is inverted.
-Using only two sets of the experimental data, we can fix all of the parameters of mass matrix and predict the masses of neutrinos and phases.
-These predictions include the following: $m_{1}\approx(4.82-4.93)10^{-2}eV $, $|m_2|\approx(4.90-5.01)10^{-2} eV$, $m_3\approx0$ and, $\phi\approx(0.687^\circ-10.31^\circ)$ as the origin of the Majorana phases.
+We propose the generalized Friedberg-Lee model neutrino mass model at a particular point (point D at which $\alpha=\beta=-\frac{1}{3}$) where at this point, the generalized Fridberg-Lee model is converted to the Democratic mass matrix with the $S_3$ symmetry.
+The Democratic texture has an experimentally unfavored degenerate mass spectrum on the base of the tribimaximal mixing matrix $(U_{TBM})$.
+We modify the Democratic mass matrix, at point D, to obtain a nondegenerate mass spectrum by adding the breaking mass term as preserving the twisted Fridberg-Lee symmetry.
+Although the mixing matrix is still $(U_{TBM})$, where leads to $\theta_{13}=0$ which is not consistent with the results from Daya Bay and RENO experiments that have established a nonzero value for $\theta_{13}$.